White torture

 White torture, often referred to as white room torture, is a type of psychological torture technique aimed at complete sensory deprivation and isolation.
-A prisoner is held in a cell that is devoid of any color besides white, this method of torture is designed to deprive the prisoner of all senses and identity.
+A prisoner is held in a cell that is devoid of any color besides white; this method of torture is designed to deprive the prisoner of all senses and identity.

 It is particularly used in Iran; however, there is also evidence of its use by intelligence services in the United States and Venezuela.

 Methodology

-Visually, the prisoner is deprived of all colour.
-Their cell is completely white: the walls, floor and ceiling, as well as their clothes and food.
-Neon tubes are positioned above the occupant in such a way that no shadows appear.

-Auditorily, the cell is soundproof, and void of any sound, voices or social interaction.
-Guards stand in silence, wearing padded shoes to avoid making any noise.
-Prisoners cannot hear anything but themselves.

-In terms of taste and smell, the prisoner is fed white food—classically, unseasoned rice—to deprive them of these senses.
-Further, all surfaces are smooth, robbing them of the variability of touch sensations.

-Detainees are often held for months, or even years.
-The effects of white torture are well-documented in a number of testimonials.
 Typically, prisoners will become depersonalized by losing personal identity for extended periods of isolation.
 Other effects can include hallucinations or psychosis.